 Dr. Andrey Sharapov worked on developing computational models in the group.
 His dissertation involved the use of the Harris approximation in DFT for predicting pi stacking geometries in conjugated molecules, with a speed up of 10-20x over conventional methods.
 Andrey defended in the physics department in April 2013.

 Dr. Tamika Madison is a life-long Pittsburgh resident and attended Pitt as an undergraduate.
 She joined the group in 2009 to work on Monte Carlo simulation of charge transport in the designer defect project.
 Tamika graduated with her Ph.D. in May 2011.
-She is now a part-time lecturer in the chemistry department at Pitt.
+She is currently a lecturer and lab instructor in the chemistry department at Pitt.